Sup3rlativ3/NW-Company-Bot/README.md

 - **War_Type [Required]**: Was this an Attack or Defence war.
 - **Role [Required]**: Your role/class in the war.
 - **Comments [Required]**: Any comments you would like to attach to the replay for people reviewing.
+- **Public [Optional]**: If marked as false the thread created will only be available to the admin role defined the .config file.
+If nothing is specified the thread will be public.

 **Examples:**